rmbolger/Posh-ACME/docs/Plugins/DNSExit.md

 1. Sign in to your DNSExit account.
 2. Open `Settings`.
 3. Open `DNS API Key`.
+4. Click `Generate API Key` if you hadn't previously done that.
-4. Create and copy the API key.
+5. Copy the API key.

 The plugin also requires you to specify the hosted zone or zones using `DNSExitDomain`.
 This plugin intentionally does not try to auto-discover zones from the provider because DNSExit's public API docs do not clearly document that capability.